-firm's system of engagement quality control reviews shall encompass all such firm's engagements that provide reasonable assurance to the FCA on client assets for CASS investment business firms, which meet the FCA's classification as Large or Medium.
-For Small CASS firms, the CASS auditor shall use professional judgment, considering factors such as the complexity of the entity's business, the risk of breaches of the CASS regime, and whether the firm's classification as Small reflects its normal state of business, or is as a result of particular circumstances in the year subject to audit.
-The CASS auditor shall consult with the audit firm's compliance and quality function, to determine in those circumstances where an engagement quality control review should be conducted.
+137. As the effective segregation of client assets is in the public interest, an audit firm's system of engagement quality control reviews shall encompass all such engagements that provide reasonable assurance to the FCA on client assets, for CASS investment business firms, which meet the FCA's classification as Large or Medium.
+For Small CASS firms, the CASS auditor shall use professional judgment, considering factors such as the complexity of the entity's business, the risk of breaches of the CASS regime.
+The CASS auditor shall consult with the audit firm's compliance and quality function, to determine those circumstances where an engagement quality control review should be conducted.
 For non-classified businesses, the auditor should apply the classifications in CASS 1A2.7R to determine those engagements that require an engagement quality control review.
 For those that do not, the CASS auditor shall use their professional judgment to identify engagements which would benefit from an engagement quality control review.
-For all CASS engagements, the

-CASS auditor shall document on file the basis for their assessment and their conclusion on whether an engagement quality control review is required.
+For all CASS engagements, the CASS auditor shall document on file the basis for their assessment and their conclusion on whether an engagement quality control review is required.

-- 442.138.
-An important feature of a system of quality control is the Engagement Quality Control Review which is "A process designed to provide an objective evaluation, on or before the date of the report, of: - a. the significant judgments made by the CASS engagement team; and - b. the conclusions reached in formulating the report". - 143.139.
+- 138. An important feature of a system of quality control is the Engagement Quality Control Review which is "A process designed to provide an objective evaluation, on or before the date of the report, of: - a. the significant judgments made by the CASS engagement team; and - b. the conclusions reached in formulating the report". - 139.
 With respect to Engagement Quality Control reviews of all CASS reasonable assurance engagements for Large and Medium CASS investment business firms, and other CASS engagements meeting the criteria in paragraph 137 of this Standard: - a.
-The CASS engagement leader shall take responsibility for discussing significant matters arising during the engagement with the engagement quality control reviewer, and not issue or date the assurance report until completion of that review; and - b.
+The CASS engagement leader shall take responsibility for discussing significant matters arising during the engagement with the engagement quality control reviewer, and not issue or date the assurance report until completion of that review: and - b.
 The engagement quality control reviewer shall perform an objective evaluation of the significant judgments made by the engagement team, and the conclusions reached in formulating the assurance opinion.
-This evaluation shall involve: - i.
-Discussion of significant matters (including those arising at the planning stage of the engagement) with the engagement leader; - ii.
-Reviewing the outcome of the evaluation of the adequacy of the firm's systems during the period and its compliance with applicable CASS rules at the period end date and the proposed assurance opinion, including the breaches schedule; - iii.
-Review of selected engagement documentation relating to the significant judgments the engagement team made and the conclusions it reached; and - iv.
-Evaluation of the conclusions reached in formulating the assurance opinion and consideration of whether the proposed assurance report is appropriate. - 144.140.
-Other matters that may be considered in an engagement quality control review include: - The CASS engagement team's evaluation of the firm's independence in relation to the engagement-. - Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations-. - Whether engagement documentation selected for review reflects the work performed in relation to the significant judgments and supports the conclusions reached. - 145.141.
-If differences of opinion arise: - a.
-Within the CASS engagement team; - b.
-With those consulted; or - c.
-Between the CASS engagement leader and the engagement quality control reviewer the engagement team shall follow the CASS auditor's firm's policies and procedures for dealing with and resolving differences of opinion.
+This evaluation shall involve: - Discussion of significant matters (including those arising at the planning stage of the engagement) with the engagement leader; - ii.
+Reviewing the outcome of the evaluation of the adequacy of the firm's systems during the period and its compliance with applicable CASS rules at the period end date and the proposed assurance opinion, including the breaches schedule; - Review of selected engagement documentation relating to the significant judgments the engagement team made and the conclusions it reached; and - iv.
+Evaluation of the conclusions reached in formulating the assurance opinion and consideration of whether the proposed assurance report is appropriate.

+140. Other matters that may be considered in an engagement quality control review include:

+- The CASS engagement team's evaluation of the firm's independence in relation to the engagement. - · Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations. - Whether engagement documentation selected for review reflects the work performed in relation to the significant judgments and supports the conclusions reached.

+141. If differences of opinion arise:

+- a.
+Within the CASS engagement team;

+- b.
+With those consulted: or

+- c.
+Between the CASS engagement leader and the engagement quality control reviewer

+the engagement team shall follow the CASS auditor's firm's policies and procedures for dealing with and resolving differences of opinion.